Avaiga/taipy-templates/README.md

 ## Directory Structure

-- `src/taipy/templates/`: Contains each template in a dedicated sub-folder with the following structure:
+- `src/taipy/templates/`: Contains each template in a dedicated sub-folder.
 - `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _taipy_.
 - `CONTRIBUTING.md`: Instructions to contribute to _taipy_.
 - `LICENSE`: The Apache 2.0 License.